As filed with the Securities and Exchange Commission on March 28, 2023

 The term “Brazil” refers to the Federative Republic of Brazil and the phrase “Brazilian government” refers to the federal government of Brazil.
 “Central Bank” refers to the Brazilian Central Bank (Banco Central do Brasil).
 References in the report to “real,” “reais” or “R$” refer to the Brazilian real, the official currency of Brazil and references to “U.S. dollar,” “U.S. dollars” or “US$” refer to U.S. dollars, the official currency of the United States.

-We are a Cayman Islands exempted company, incorporated with an indefinite term and limited liability on June 7, 2021 for purposes of carrying out our initial public offering.
+We are a Cayman Islands-exempted company, incorporated with an indefinite term and limited liability on June 7, 2021 for purposes of carrying out our initial public offering.
 Until the contribution of shares of CI&T Software S.A., or CI&T Brazil, to us prior to the consummation of the initial public offering, we had not commenced operations and had only nominal assets and liabilities and no material contingent liabilities or commitments.
 On October 4, 2021, we established, as a sole member, our subsidiary CI&T Delaware LLC, or CI&T Delaware.
 On November 8, 2021, all CI&T Brazil’s shares were contributed to CI&T Delaware and, subsequently the CI&T Delaware’s shares were transferred to CI&T Inc. Until this corporate reorganization, CI&T Brazil, an operating company, was the ultimate holding of our group, and it consolidated the results of all companies until that date.
 We accounted for the restructuring as a business combination of entities under common control, and the pre-combination carrying amounts of CI&T Brazil are included in the CI&T’s consolidated financial statements with no fair value uplift.
 Thus, our consolidated financial statements reflect:

-(i) The historical operating results and financial position of CI&T Brazil prior to the restructuring;
+(i) | For the year ended December 31, 2021, the historical operating results of CI&T Brazil prior to the restructuring; | |

-(ii) Our consolidated results following the restructuring;
+(ii) | Our consolidated results following the restructuring; and | |

-(iv) The number of ordinary shares issued by CI&T, as a result of the restructuring is reflected retroactively to January 1, 2020, for purposes of calculating earnings per share;
+(iii) | The number of ordinary shares issued by CI&T, as a result of the restructuring, is reflected retroactively, for purposes of calculating earnings per share for the year ended December 31, 2021; |

 We maintain our books and records in Brazilian reais, the functional currency of our operations in Brazil and the presentation currency for our financial statements.
 Our annual consolidated financial statements were prepared in accordance with IFRS, as issued by the IASB.
-Unless otherwise noted, the financial information presented herein has been derived from our audited consolidated financial statements as of December 31, 2022 and 2021 and for the years ended December 31, 2022, 2021 and 2020, together with the accompanying notes thereto.
+Unless otherwise noted, the financial information presented herein has been derived from our audited consolidated financial statements as of December 31, 2023 and 2022 and for the years ended December 31, 2023, 2022 and 2021, together with the accompanying notes thereto.
 All references herein to “our financial statements” and “our audited consolidated financial statements” are to our consolidated financial statements included elsewhere in this annual report.

 This financial information should be read in conjunction with “Item 5.
 Operating and Financial Review and Prospects” and our consolidated financial statements, including the notes thereto, included elsewhere in this annual report.

 Solely for the convenience of the reader, we have translated some of the real amounts included in this report from reais into U.S. dollars.
 You should not construe these translations as representations by us that the amounts actually represent these U.S. dollar amounts or could be converted into U.S. dollars at the rates indicated.
-Unless otherwise indicated, we have translated real amounts into U.S. dollars using a rate of R$5.2177 to US$1.00, the commercial selling rate for U.S. dollars as of December 31, 2022, as reported by the Brazilian Central Bank.
+Unless otherwise indicated, we have translated real amounts into U.S. dollars using a rate of R$4.8413 to US$1.00, the commercial selling rate for U.S. dollars as of December 31, 2023, as reported by the Brazilian Central Bank.

 Special Note Regarding Non-IFRS Financial Measures